Jack-42/python-word-counter/README.md

 The app will print a list of all the words and their count, sorted by count in descending order.

-The 'input-file' argument is required and specifies the path to a text file.
+The `input-file` argument is required and specifies the path to a text file.

-The 'limit' argument is optional and specifies how many words should be printed.
+The `limit` argument is optional and specifies how many words should be printed.

 An example command might look as folllows: